 You will fall in love with this filling and warm-you-to-the-core red lentil stew.
 It provides dietary fiber, plant-based protein and nutrients to keep you strong all season long.
 This one-pot dinner makes great leftovers too.
 Make once and enjoy all week long.

-- 1 15-ounce can chickpeas, drained, rinsed and thoroughly dried (using a paper towel or tea towel)
+- 1, 15-ounce can chickpeas, drained, rinsed and thoroughly dried (using a kitchen towel)

 - 1 medium white onion, diced

 - ½ teaspoon ground black pepper

 - 4 cloves garlic, minced